 Native American ceremonies begin by sprinkling the floor with loose sage.
-They then burn the sage, followed by a braid of sweetgrass.
+They then burn the sage, a braid of sweetgrass.
 Finally, they burn a bundled sage stick (or smudge bundle), while washing the smoke over the body.

-The beauty of smudging is that it can be done at any time, as often as you f need, no matter your background or culture.
+The beauty of smudging is that it can be done at any time, as often as you need, no matter your background or culture.

-Alfalfa – associated with psychic abilities, and attracting animal spirits.
+Alfalfa– associated with psychic abilities, and attracting animal spirits.

 Allspice – for uplifting and increasing energy, and determination.

 Amaranth – for healing, protection, vulnerability, especially healing of broken hearts.

 Aspen – for ascension, protection, and overcoming fears.